KrishnaRauniyar/Nucleotide-Protein/README.md

 - filename.keys_Freq_theta29_dist18 (1_1TSR_E_DT.keys_Freq_theta29_dist18): It will store the frequency triplets
 - filename.keys_theta29_dist18 (1_1TSR_E_DT.keys_theta29_dist18): It will store the keys information

-If their are less atoms than 3 then no cross keys will be generated and the terminal will output error message like the example below:
+If there are less than 3 atoms, no cross keys will be generated and the terminal will output error messages like:
 - Cannot make keys for 46_3TS8_L_DT having only 2 atoms.
 - Cannot make keys for 9_7B4G_B_DC having only 2 atoms.